PrestBlake25/Algebra-Helper/README.md

 ## Notes

-A challenge of this app was getting the cards to flip
+A challenge of this app was getting the cards to flip.
+Another challenge was getting the colors to specify difficulty on each question

 ## License